stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-This is a slightly ropey implementation but it is relatively simple and achieves our goal of a fluid nested builder.
-The resultant classes are relatively self-contained in terms of maintenance and testing and the nastier details are at least package-private.
+This is a slightly ropey implementation but is relatively simple, achieves the goal of a fluid interface comprising multiple sub-builders, and the nastier details are at least package-private.

 ### Viewport

-To avoid making this chapter overly long we only cover the implementation of the mandatory pipeline stages required for the triangle demo and introduce other stages as they are needed in future chapters.
+To avoid making this chapter overly long only the implementation of the mandatory pipeline stages required for the triangle demo are detailed, with the other stages introduced as they become relevant in future chapters.

-The only fixed-function that we __must__ configure is the _viewport pipeline stage_ that defines the drawing regions of the frame buffers and rasterizer:
+The only fixed-function that __must__ be configured is the _viewport pipeline stage_ which defines the drawing regions of the rasterizer:

 ```java
 public class ViewportStageBuilder extends AbstractPipelineStageBuilder<VkPipelineViewportStateCreateInfo> {